Home · Blog · Blockchain Technology · · Updated Nov 20, 2025 · 5 min read

 Can Rust compile to WebAssembly?

 Yes.
-Rust compiles to WebAssembly (WASM), enabling efficient cross-chain and cross-platform execution.
+Rust compiles to WASM, enabling efficient cross-platform and cross-chain execution.

-Rust’s ownership system frees memory automatically when values go out of scope (RAII), preventing leaks and data races.
+Rust’s ownership system frees memory automatically (RAII), preventing leaks and data races without needing a garbage collector.

 What’s the future of Rust in blockchain?